martinkearn/Content/Demos/API/Consuming the feedback system api.md

 # Consuming the feedback system API
 A demo that show how the API for the MSWebDay feedback system was built.

+WARNING: When last attempted, Visual Studio crashed when trying to start debugging the remote Azure web app

 ### Pre-Reqs
 * API published as debug
 * Have two instances of VS open